Navigating a City of Kingston Administrative Monetary Penalty (AMP)

 Queen’s Legal Aid

-Queen’s Legal Aid provides free legal services to Queen's Students.
+Queen’s Legal Aid provides free legal services to Queen's students and community members in the Kingston, Frontenac, Lennox, and Addington (KFL&A) region.

 Office of the University Ombudsperson